Gastenz Tablets is a brand of medicine containing the active ingredient pantoprazole.

 How long to take Gastenz

 Take one tablet daily for at least seven days, and up to 14 days.
+If the pack has 7 days' supply and if you need to use longer than 7 days, ask your pharmacist for advice.
 You should not take it for more than 14 days unless directed by a doctor.

 If you forget to take it